Nexmo/station/_documentation/messages/code-snippets/messenger/send-text.md

 # Send a Text Message

-In this code snippet you will see how to send a FaceBook message using the Messages API.
+In this code snippet you will see how to send a Facebook message using the Messages API.

 For a step-by-step guide to this topic, you can read our tutorial [Sending Facebook Messenger messages with the Messages API](/tutorials/sending-facebook-messenger-messages-with-messages-api).